GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 One other scenario exists where the escort has no other permissions.
-The read will be regarded as an authorization for the escorted read, and only the escorted person will be deemed to enter. i.e. A guard on the door has used a token setup only to authorize.
+The read will be regarded as an authorization for the escorted read, and only the escorted person will be deemed to enter. i.e. A guard on the door has used a token set-up only to authorize.

 ### areas